JustinNew/Leetcode-Python-Solutions/README.md

   - Try all n characters in the first position and reduce it to a n-1 characters permutation, ...
   - Combination is using two pointers.
   - Permutation is using one pointer.

+Example Problems:
+  - 634 Find the Derangement of An Array

 #### Intersection of Two Linked Lists